Maidenfan78/ChemFetchScanner/README.md

 7. The chosen details are saved back to Supabase.

 This cropped approach avoids extra artwork confusing the OCR and improves size detection.

+## Future Work

+Still to add to the code:

+1. The code will scrape the web for `sds_url`.
+The best approach for this is still being evaluated.
+2. The code will store the URL in the `products` table under `sds_url`.
+The `size` and `weight` fields will be merged since they are effectively the same value.